JWSunny/pytorch-MultiPoseNet/README.md

 ## Network Architecture

-The network include four parts: backbone, keypoint regression subnet, person detection part and prn part for multi-person pose assign.
+The network include four parts: backbone, keypoint regression subnet, person detection part and prn part for multi-person pose assignment.

 The architecture of the network: